2 Rules for Better Content Creation

 What problems can I fix for my audience?

-1. Creating content for everyone, is creating content for no one
+1. Content creation addressed to everyone, means creating content for no one

 To do so, start by creating your user pen portrait.